ebi-uniprot/uniprot-ac-assign/README.md

 ACNumbers directory structure:
 ```
 F:\ACNumbers
+ac_assign.py # The python script for assigning ACs.
 available_acs.txt # Available accessions to be assigned (was called uniprot_acc.lost).
 assigned_acs.txt # Info on accessions that have already been assigned (was called ASSIGNEDACS.TXT).
 ac_backup/ # Folder containing a backup of the last 5 versions of the acs files